 - Elective Areas – 6 credits

-The elective requirement may be satisfied using coursework in the areas of accounting, economics, general management, health care administration, human resources, or marketing; Small Business Institute consultations; independent studies; or Master’s Research Projects.
+The elective requirement may be satisfied using coursework in the areas of accounting, economics, general management, health care administration, human resources, international business or marketing; or Small Business Institute credits.

 - Total for MBA in General Management – 30 credits minimum